 The Department of Computer Science, which is part of the Faculty of Science, is a leading Computer Science research and teaching unit in Finland.
 The research themes of the Department cover machine learning and algorithms, computer networks and distributed systems, software systems and bioinformatics.

-The Department of Computer Science, Faculty of Sciences, University of Helsinki invites applications for a
+The Department of Computer Science, Faculty of Science, University of Helsinki invites applications for a

-The Machine and Human Intelligence research group led by Assistant Professor Luigi Acerbi is looking for a PhD candidate eager to work on new machine learning methods for smart, robust, sample-efficient probabilistic inference, with applications in scientific modeling — such as, but not limited to, computational and cognitive neuroscience.
-The candidate will join a newly established research group with strong links to the Finnish Center for Artificial Intelligence (FCAI).
+The Machine and Human Intelligence research group led by Principal Investigator Luigi Acerbi is looking for a PhD candidate or postdoctoral researcher eager to work on new machine learning methods for smart, robust, sample-efficient probabilistic inference, with applications in scientific modeling — such as, but not limited to, computational and cognitive neuroscience.
+The candidate will join an established research group with strong links to the Finnish Center for Artificial Intelligence FCAI.

-In our group, we are interested in developing novel machine learning approaches for building approximate Bayesian posteriors using only a small number of likelihood evaluations, which can be a game-changer for complex models or when resources are limited.
+In our group, we develop machine learning approaches for building approximate Bayesian posteriors using only a small number of likelihood evaluations, which can be a game-changer for complex models or when resources are limited.
 Think of Bayesian optimization, a very effective technique to optimize black-box functions, but scaled up to perform full Bayesian inference.
-A state-of-the-art framework being developed in our group is Variational Bayesian Monte Carlo (VBMC), which combines Gaussian process surrogates, active learning, variational inference and Bayesian quadrature (Acerbi, NeurIPS; 2018, 2020).
+This project will build on the state-of-the-art framework developed in our group, Variational Bayesian Monte Carlo (VBMC), which combines Gaussian process surrogates, active learning, variational inference and Bayesian quadrature (Acerbi, NeurIPS; 2018, 2020).

-The position is full-time, funded for four years and will be filled as soon as possible, with a negotiable starting date in 2021.
+The position is full-time, funded for four years (PhD) or 2+2 years (postdoc) and will be filled as soon as possible, with a target starting date in September 2023 (later dates can be negotiated).
+This project is funded by the Research Council of Finland.

-The work involves research-related activities, including conducting theoretical and applied research, designing and programming machine learning software, computational and data analyses, writing research articles, participating in and presenting research at academic conferences, and teaching-related activities.
-You may also have the chance to do short stays abroad to work with collaborators.
+The work involves research-related activities, including conducting theoretical and applied research, designing and programming machine learning software, computational and data analyses, writing research articles, participating in and presenting research at academic conferences, taking part in international research visits, and teaching-related activities.

-The ideal candidate has a strong background in computational statistics and/or machine learning, and experience with Bayesian methods (e.g., MCMC, variational inference, probabilistic programming).
+The ideal candidate has a strong background in computational statistics and/or machine learning, and experience with Bayesian methods (e.g., MCMC, variational inference, probabilistic programming, simulator-based inference).
 The following constitute an advantage, but are not required:

 Excellent written and oral communication skills in English are needed.

-Applicants should have a MSc in computer science, data science, applied mathematics and statistics, physics, computational neuroscience, or a related field.
+Applicants should have – or be about to obtain – a MSc (for the PhD position) or a PhD (for the postdoctoral position) in machine learning, computer science, data science, applied mathematics and statistics, physics, computational neuroscience, or a related field.

-Applicants who do not currently hold a doctoral student status in the Doctoral Programme in Computer Science at the University of Helsinki are eligible to apply, but in the event of hiring, they are expected to acquire the status during the standard 6-month probationary period.
+Applicants for the PhD position who do not currently hold a doctoral student status in the Doctoral Programme in Computer Science at the University of Helsinki are eligible to apply, but in the event of hiring, they are expected to acquire the status during the standard 6-month probationary period.

-The position is full-time and funded for four years.
-For a doctoral student, the starting salary is 2350–2700 euros/month, depending on previous qualifications and experience.
+The position is full-time and funded for four years (PhD position) or 2+2 years (postdoc).
+The starting salary is 2400–2800 euros/month (for a doctoral student) and 3600–4200 euros/month (for a postdoc), depending on previous qualifications and experience.

 The University of Helsinki offers comprehensive services to its employees, including occupational health care and health insurance, sports facilities, and opportunities for professional development.
 The International Staff Services office assists employees from abroad with their transition to work and live in Finland.

-Please submit your application with its attachments to the group leader, Luigi Acerbi (please find email address below), specifying "Application for PhD in Sample-Efficient Probabilistic Machine Learning" as the email subject.
+Please submit your application with its attachments to the group leader, Luigi Acerbi (please find email address below), specifying "Application for PhD/postdoc in Resource-Efficient Probabilistic Machine Learning" as the email subject.

 The application should include the following attachments as pdf files (in English):